 Readings of representative works with emphasis on major literary movements, cultural history, and basic literary devices.
 Primary texts by Pushkin, Gogol, Turgenev, Dostoevsky and Tolstoy, as well as some critical materials.
 (Writing-intensive.)
 No knowledge of Russian required.
-(Same as Comparative Literature 225.)
+(Same as Literature and Creative Writing 225.)
 Maximum enrollment, 20.
 Bartle.

 Close analysis of major literary and artistic movements of the 20th century, with particular attention paid to the innovations of the avant-garde and the impact of the Bolshevik Revolution on the artistic imagination.
 Emphasis on the recurring theme of the fate of the individual in a mass society.
 No knowledge of Russian required.
-(Same as Comparative Literature 226.)
-Sciacca.
+(Same as Literature and Creative Writing 226.)

 Heaven, Hell and the Space in Between: Devils and Deities in Russian Literature and Art.

 Examination of the portrayals of the cosmic conflict: Good vs. Evil, Heaven vs. Hell, God vs. Satan.
 The second half of the semester will be dedicated to a close reading and analysis of Fyodor Dostoevsky's Brothers Karamazov.
 (Writing-intensive.)
 No knowledge of Russian required.
-(Same as Comparative Literature 270.)
+(Same as Literature and Creative Writing 270.)
 Maximum enrollment, 20.